This year, brands are increasingly bringing shopping experiences online.

 A selling charge is automatically removed from your compensation when you make a transaction through your Facebook shop.
 The selling fee is a flat fee of 40 cents for shipments of $8 or less, or 5% per shipment.

 To be more clear, if a purchase costs $5, the selling fee is a flat 40 cents.
 Nonetheless, for a $10 bill, the selling price will be 50 cents.

 When utilizing Commerce Manager, the price applies to all transactions on Facebook and Instagram, and it covers both taxes and the cost of payment processing.

 In the event that a client files a chargeback, the fees may be levied to your account.
 If this happens, Facebook will put the transaction on hold until the dispute is resolved.

 You can check this Facebook Shop Fees for more details.

 How to set up a Facebook Shop

-With just a few simple steps, you can have your Facebook Shop up and running in the same day.
+With just a few simple steps, you can have your Facebook Shop up and running on the same day.

 How to add products to Facebook Shop

-The very first step you need to do is making a catalog of products to work with before you can begin your Facebook Shop.
+The very first step you need to do is to make a catalog of products to work with before you can begin your Facebook Shop.